Roshan-Poudel/Wireless_Security_with_Python-Scapy/README.md

 #### Requirements
 Some of the Requirements to Execute the Script are:
 a.
 Linux Operating System { I am using Linux Mint }
 b.
 Support of Network Interface Card into Monitor Mode
+c.
+Aircrack-ng and Scapy are required to turn NIC card into Monitor Mode and Sniff Packets
 **Step 1:** Installing Aircrack-ng to turn Network INterface card into Monitor Mode
 *sudo apt install aircrack-ng*
 **Step 2:** Installing Scapy